tdwsl/tdwsl/README.md

-Hi, I’m @tdwsl, and I like programming in mainly C/C++, as well as some other languages.
+Hi, I’m @tdwsl, and I like programming in C, as well as some other languages.